ITIL Service Delivery | Difference Between IT Service Delivery & IT Service Support

 Service delivery has a specific definition and prominence in ITIL v2, focusing on the long-term aspects of IT services like Financial Management, Availability Management, Capacity Management, Service Level Management, and IT Service Continuity Management.

-You do the above mentioned activities, once in a month or quarter or half a year, hence these activities are focused on long term.
-Hence the processes Financial Management, Availability Management, Capacity Management, Service Level Management, and IT Service Continuity Management is categorized under Service Delivery.
+You do the above-mentioned activities once in a month or quarter or half a year; hence these activities are focused on the long term.
+Thus the processes Financial Management, Availability Management, Capacity Management, Service Level Management, and IT Service Continuity Management is categorized under Service Delivery.

-On the other side, there was Service support which focused on day to day operations.
-The processes and functions covered in service support are Incident Management, Problem Management, Change Management, Release Management, Configuration Management and one function Service Desk.
+On the other side, there was Service support, which focused on the day to day operations.
+The processes and functions covered in in-service support are Incident Management, Problem Management, Change Management, Release Management, Configuration Management, and one function Service Desk.

-Incidents, problems, changes, releases, configurations and interactions with service desk happens regularly in day to day operations, hence these processes and function is categorized in service support.
+Incidents, problems, changes, releases, configurations, and interactions with the service desk happen regularly in day-to-day operations.
+Hence these processes and functions are categorized as in-service support.

-In ITIL v3, there is no specific definition for IT service delivery, as ITIL v3 is a lifecycle-based approach which runs on the five process areas service strategy, service design, service transition, service operations, continual service improvement.
+ITIL v3 has no specific definition for IT service delivery.
+ITIL v3 is a lifecycle-based approach that runs on the five process areas service strategy, service design, service transition, service operations, and continual service improvement.

-In practical IT environment, IT Service Delivery means the delivery of IT services which involves defining the strategy, designing the service, transitioning the service, performing operations, and improving the service.
+IT Service Delivery means delivering IT services in a practical IT environment, defining the strategy, designing the service, transitioning the service, performing operations, and improving the service.

 Some of the prime activities involved in IT Service delivery are:

-- Formulating and planning, designing, scheduling and monitoring the strategy, design, transition, operations and continuous improvement related activities to meet time and targets.
+- Formulate and plan, design, schedule, and monitor the strategy, design, transition, operations, and continuous improvement activities to meet time and targets.

-- Providing training to the IT workforce appropriately on the respective processes, tools, technologies to provide good support on incidents, service requests, problems, and change requests in the pre-defined SLA targets.
+- Providing training to the IT workforce appropriately on the respective processes, tools, technologies to provide reasonable support on incidents, service requests, problems, and change requests in the pre-defined SLA targets.

 - Understanding the ticket volumes and backlog.

-- Identifying all possible risks that can affect the IT services with respect to time, cost, scope and quality.
+- Identifying all possible risks that can affect IT services concerning time, cost, scope, and quality.